Rigidity of Frameworks Supported on Surfaces

 Suppose now that $\M$ is a (circular) cylinder.
 If $p_1(t)$ and $p_2(t)$ are continuous paths emanating from $p_1$ and $p_2$ respectively then by rigid motion normalisation we may assume $p_1(t)=p_1$ for all $t$.
-There is now no further normalisation available for the adjustment of the motion of $p_2(t)$ or the specification of $p_2'(0)$.
+Since the cylinder has only two ambient degrees of freedom there is now no further normalisation available for the adjustment of the motion of $p_2(t)$ or the specification of $p_2'(0)$.
 This makes the location of $p_{n+1}$ more problematical in the case that the derivative of the separation $|p_1 - p_2(t)|$ vanishes at $t=0$.
 However this complexity only arises (in our edge-deleted framework context) when $(G,p)$ on $\M$ is infinitesimally flexible (before the edge deletion).
 Thus, in view of the equivalence between continuous rigidity and infinitesimal rigidity this difficulty does not occur for our consideration here.
 Explicitly, we have the following condition which expresses that the separation motion of the pair $p_1(t)$ and $p_2(t)$ is a \textit{nontangential separation}: